pymacaron/pages/models.md

 ['lat', 'lng']
 ```

-## Under the hood

-If your swagger specifications is located at 'apis/myapi.yaml', pymacaron generates and loads the file 'apis/myapi_models.py'.
-Look at this file to
-see how pymacaron models are declared.

 ## Using inheritance

-Pymacaron models can be declared to inherit from a custom class.
+A pymacaron model can be declared to inherit from a custom class.

 This allows you to add arbitrary methods to any API object, a very convenient pattern when building more advanced server logic.

-### Adding inheritance in swagger
+### Declaring inheritance in OpenAPI

-Use the 'x-parent' declaration in the OpenAPI specification to automagically
-make all instances of a given schema object inherit from a given python
+Add 'x-parent: path.to.parent' to the OpenAPI definition of a model to make
+its pymacaron class inherit from 'parent'.

-class.
-Let's make 'MyLocation' inherit from a custom class:
+The example below makes 'MyLocation' inherit from 'LocationLogic':

 ```yaml
 definitions: